 - Uncheck it, and reboot

 Running an older version of Windows?
-Please check this Microsoft page for more details on disabling on Windows 7.
+Please [Login to see the link] for more details on disabling on Windows 7.

 Stay safe out there!